-The prokaryote swallowed a microbe that could use oxygen for energy (mitochondria) thereby becoming the first eukaryote, a multi-organelle cell with a membrane, nucleus and power generator, that together held the key to the evolution of complexity.
+The prokaryote swallowed a microbe that could use oxygen for energy (mitochondria) thereby becoming the first eukaryote, a multi-organelle cell with a membrane, nucleus and power generator, that together hold the key to the evolution of complexity.

-Think about the aftermath from swallowing something so tiny.
-We begin to see multicellular creatures with fins, tails, wings, and legs after a two-billion year old, dreary mud bath.
+Think about the aftermath of swallowing something so tiny.
+We begin to see multicellular creatures with fins, tails, wings, and legs after a two-billion-year-old, dreary mud bath.
 Some of those creatures would build and destroy empires and shine with the energy of a thousand lightning bolts.

 The potential energy within each human cell is about 0.2 volts.
 That’s two trillion volts total for every individual, as each day a single human cell containing an average of 400 mitochondria produces roughly 80kg or 176 lbs of adenosine triphosphate (ATP), acellular fuel.
 A lightning bolt has only a billion volts.

 Both the sun and the human are in the energy generation and maintenance business.
 Comparing the two systems for efficiency, humans win.
 Gram per gram, we are 10,000 times more efficient in generating energy than the sun, producing about 2 milliwatts per gram to the sun’s 0.0002 milliwatts, calculates Dr. Lane.

-Mitochondria, that is energy, define how we age, perform, think, grow and die.
+Mitochondria, that is energy, defines how we age, perform, think, grow and die.
 Which is odd, because modern medicine pays little attention to the little creatures.